bueler/sia-fve/petsc/README.md

 thickness, so we can read it and restart.
 Continuing the previous:

     $ cd ..
-    $ ./mahaffy -mah_read test/unnamed.dat -mah_readinitial -cs_start 10
+    $ ./mahaffy -mah_read test/unnamed.dat -mah_readinitial test/unnamed.dat -cs_start 10

 On viewing the solution process
 -------------------------------

-A helpful graphical view of the solution process comes from adding one of
+A helpful graphical view of the solution process comes from adding one of these options

+    -snes_monitor_solution
+    -snes_monitor_residual
-    -snes_monitor_solution -snes_monitor_residual -snes_monitor_solution_update
+    -snes_monitor_solution_update

-to the options.
+These options all use X windows, and often `-draw_pause s`, with `s` in seconds, will be needed.

 For example, with `-snes_monitor_solution` you see that the solution `H` starts out too diffuse because the continuation method over-regularizes at the beginning.
-These options all use X windows, and often `-draw_pause s`, with `s` in seconds, will be needed.

 However, recall we are solving the variational inequality version of equations `F(H)=0`, with constraint `H>=0`.
 With `-snes_monitor_residual` you see that